Chikothe3rd/Cuz-Campus-Eats/README.md

 3. Verify that `.env` contains valid Supabase keys.
 4. Confirm Google Maps API key is set if map features are used.
 5. Clear service worker or hard refresh (Ctrl+Shift+R) if caching was previously enabled.

+#### Supabase Connection Issues

+If login fails or you see "Unable to reach Supabase":

+1. Visit `/health` page to check Supabase connectivity status
+2. See [SUPABASE_TROUBLESHOOTING.md](./SUPABASE_TROUBLESHOOTING.md) for detailed diagnostics
+3. Ensure dev server is running (not opening index.html directly)
+4. Check browser console for CSP violations or network errors

 ### Future Enhancements